hjnasd/sd-model-preview-xd/README.md

   `MyModel4000_Steps` will match: `common.png`, and `trigger_words.txt`.

   ***Note** that using an index file is optional and the default behavior is otherwise identical to the Strict Name Matching mode*

+  ***Also note** that the file names `common.png` and `trigger_words.txt` were only used as examples however shared preview files can be named anything you want as long as they have the appropriate file extensions.*

 ### Changing Default Directories